turboic/4dstudio-localserver/POST.md

 - redo the gif with current UI and in a industrial context (for the model and the script)
 - DONE spell checking
 - DONE fix links and TODO
-- add a conclusion
+- DONE add a conclusion
-- is it ok to officially got mit license ?
+- DONE is it ok to officially got mit license ?
 YES

 # 4dstudio-localserver
 #### Or How To Edit Augmented Reality Scripts With Your Favorite Native Editor